August 7: Today in Royal History

 August 7, 1821 – Death of Caroline of Brunswick, Queen of the United Kingdom, estranged wife of King George IV of the United Kingdom, at Brandenburg House in Hammersmith, London, England; buried at the Cathedral of St. Blasius in Brunswick, Duchy of Brunswick, now in Lower Saxony, Germany

-Caroline was chosen as the bride for her first cousin, the future King George IV.
+Caroline was chosen as the bride of her first cousin, the future King George IV.
 This marriage is one of the worst ever royal marriages.
 It is doubtful that the couple spent more than a few nights together as husband and wife.
 Their only child, Princess Charlotte of Wales, was born nine months later.
-Caroline and George both found each other equally unattractive and never lived together nor appeared in public together.
-When George became king in 1820, George was determined to be rid of Caroline and his government introduced a bill in Parliament, the Pains and Penalties Bill 1820, to strip Caroline of the title of queen consort and dissolve her marriage.
+Caroline and George found each other equally unattractive and never lived together or appeared in public together.
+When George became king in 1820, he was determined to be rid of Caroline and his government introduced a bill in Parliament, the Pains and Penalties Bill 1820, to strip Caroline of the title of queen consort and dissolve her marriage.
 Although the bill passed, it was so controversial that the Prime Minister withdrew it.
 No plans had been made for Caroline to participate in George IV’s coronation.
 On the day of the coronation, Caroline went to Westminster Abbey, was barred at every entrance, and finally left.
 Three weeks later Caroline died at the age of 53.
-Prior to her death, Caroline had requested that she be buried in her native Brunswick.
-The official route of Caroline’s funeral cortege through London was to avoid major streets.
+Before her death, Caroline had requested that she be buried in her native Brunswick.
+The official route of Caroline’s funeral procession through London was to avoid major streets.
 However, members of the public blocked those streets and forced a new route through the major streets.
 Caroline was buried alongside her father.
 Her casket bears the inscription, “Here lies Caroline, the Injured Queen of England.”

 Unofficial Royalty: Caroline of Brunswick, Queen of the United Kingdom